Elvira: Mistress of the Dark (film): Casting

 Many roles were played by Cassandra Peterson's associates from The Groundlings, including Edie McClurg (Chastity Pariah), Tress MacNeille (Anchorwoman), Joey Arias (Hitchhiker), Lynne Marie Stewart (Bartender), Deryl Carroll (Charlie), and co-writer John Paragon (Gas Station Attendant).
 Paul Reubens was also supposed to appear in a bit part, but this became unfeasible when Big Top Pee-wee went into concurrent production, so his cameo came in the form of a Pee-Wee Herman doll that is visible in Elvira's dressing room.
 Additionally, Eve Smith was a regular on Movie Macabre (playing Elvira's Auntie Virus), Peterson's parents were prominently featured as extras during her character's arrival in Fallwell, her assistant was the game show girl, and the motorcycle cop was played by ex-boyfriend Bill Cable, whom she had posed with for a 1974 Playgirl magazine spread.
-The following year, she was featured in another nude photo spread depicting intergalactic lovers floating through outer space, in the March 1975 issue of Playgirl with adult film star icon turned Hollywood Fixer, Paul Barresi.

 The role of Elvira's "Uncle Vinnie" was written specifically for Vincent Price, and although they had become friends, he passed due to the racy material.
 Producer Joel Thurm zeroed in on William Morgan Sheppard for the part, but he became frustrated as Sheppard changed his readings from one audition to the next.
-On the day Sheppard had to audition for network executives, Thurm told him to be "more evil," and Sheppard took this note to heart, which won him the role.
+On the day Sheppard had to audition for network executives, Thurm told him to be "more evil", and Sheppard took this note to heart, which won him the role.

-Bob Redding was written as the male "equivalent of a blonde bimbo," but they had difficulty finding anyone who had both the looks and the acting skills to pull it off.
+Bob Redding was written as the male "equivalent of a blonde bimbo", but they had difficulty finding anyone who had both the looks and the acting skills to pull it off.
 All eyes were on Daniel Greene when he came in to audition, and he was convinced that he got the part due to a genuinely stunned, naive reaction that he had to one of Peterson's off-color remarks.

-Kurt Fuller, who was cast as Fallwell's realtor, Mr. Glotter, was actually supporting himself working in real estate.
-He was so convinced that he had bombed his audition that he told his agent that he quit showbiz.
+Kurt Fuller, who was cast as Fallwell's realtor, Mr. Glotter, was at the time working as an actual realtor to support himself.
+He was so convinced that he had bombed his audition that he called his agent right after to declare that he was quitting acting.
 Later that day, his agent called to say that he had been offered the role.

 The role of Randy was narrowed down to two actors: Kris Kamm and Brad Pitt.
 Kamm won the part because Peterson felt Pitt was so handsome that Elvira would ignore Bob and fawn over him.